isomerpages/moe-rosyth/announcements/announcements/_posts/2023-01-10-post-2023 Parent Volunteer Programme.md

 description: ""
 image: ""
 ---
-Dear Parents,

-Information on the Parent Volunteer Programme will be made available in the first week of February 2023 on the school website.
+**APPLICATION FOR PARENT VOLUNTEER (PV) PROGRAMME**

+**For Parents of Children born between 2 Jan 2018 and 1 Jan 2019 (both dates inclusive)**

+Rosyth School PV programme will be open for application from 3 February 2023, 9am to 16 February 2023, 4pm.
+Please refer to the school website for application details from 3 February 2023.
 Thank you.